 State media did not carry Liang's death notice on Thursday, but the news was circulating in China's social media, where people lit virtual candles to express condolences and reflected on Zhao's political and economic contributions.
-But the expressions were mostly brief and simple, as openly commemorating Zhao remains a political taboo.

 "It is a huge regret that she did not live to see the day that Zhao's reputation is restored," the scholar, Wu, said.
 "She didn't get to wait for that day to come."